onyx093/DC-NodeJS-test/README.md

-different table/document and return ETA (estimated time of arrival) based on user location and restaurant location (transport media being a motorcycle), this time should have in count traffic at the moment, also when a order is triggered a message needs to be created and queue in ActiveMQ server 1 message for the notification and another for the order</li>
+different table/document and return ETA (estimated time of arrival) based on user location and restaurant location (transport media being a motorcycle), this time should have in count traffic at the moment, also when a order is triggered a message needs to be created and queue in ActiveMQ server (or any messaging server you prefer) 1 message for the notification and another for the order</li>
 </ul>